w3f/w3f-education/docs/Substrate/section6/index.md

 ---
-title: Building a Custom FRAME Pallet - Deploying & Testing
+title: FRAME Pallet Tests and Deployment
 ---

 With tests and functionality in place, you will now deploy and run your pallet in a real environment.